Ch40gRv1-Mu/Ch40gRv1-Mu/README.md

 🌱 I’m currently learning Cryptography myself as well as Competitive programing for fun
 ✅ I'm currently working on Weibo crawler and WeiXin crawler in the position of Student Researcher in NUS
 👬 I'm also helping my friend Haohan  a NLP related recommendation modeling
-📫 How to reach me: It seems not secure to leak too many information online right?
-But hopes my projects can help you, good luck!
+📫 How to reach me: It seems not secure to leak personal information online right?
+But hope my projects can help you:) , good luck!